Easy Cinco de Mayo Recipes for Baby

 - Deconstruct the tamale by opening the husk.
 Use a pizza cutter to cut the tamale into strips and serve it in the Tiny Bowl.

 - Some tamales have an olive hidden in them, and there may be seeds.
 Be sure to take the seed out of the olive and cut the olive into quarters before offering it to your baby.

-- Be sure to steam the tamale (to keep it moist and soft) rather than microwaving it, as the tamale can get crunchy and dry (which can be a choking risk).
+- Be sure to steam the tamale to keep it moist and soft.
+Microwaving can make the tamale crunchy and dry, which can be a choking risk.

 Horchata is a traditional Mexican milk-based drink that is flavored with cinnamon, vanilla and almonds.
 You can make a baby-friendly version that will expose your baby to new flavors and temperatures!

 Directions: Take an ounce of cold breast milk (or formula) and place it into the ezpz Tiny Cup.
 Add a drop of vanilla.
 Pulse a few almond slivers (*) in a coffee grinder or food processor until it is in powder form.
 Sprinkle a little powder into the liquid mixture.
 Place a cinnamon stick into the liquid and let it sit for a few minutes.
 Take out the cinnamon stick and then serve it to baby.
 Yum!

 *Almonds are a tree nut, so this is a potentially allergenic food for your baby.

 Guacamole is a colorful, thick puree that is perfect for practicing baby-led spoon feeding.
 It is also a festive Cinco de Mayo treat that the whole family can enjoy together!